Top honours for Victorian entrepreneurs at EY awards night

-The Australian Entrepreneur Of The Year program now has alumni of over 1,200 entrepreneurs who have participated in the program, including alumni judges, and 15,000 people who have attended Entrepreneur Of The Year events and award ceremonies.
+The Australian Entrepreneur Of The Year program now has alumni of over 1,400 entrepreneurs who have participated in the program.
+Since the program’s inception more than 15,000 people have attended Entrepreneur Of The Year events and award ceremonies in Australia.

 This news release has been issued by Ernst & Young Australia, a member firm of Ernst & Young Global Limited.

 Liability limited by a scheme approved under Professional Standards Legislation.